nettrades/nettrades-platform/README.md

 ### 4. LangGraph Agent State Machine (Simplified)

-For some fields like Medical or Legal the Agents take extra care.
+For Agentic AI, NETTRADES uses LangGraph.
+For regulated fields like Medical or Legal the Agents take extra care.
 The LangGraph supervisor orchestrates all sub-agents, incorporating bridge routing and self-improvement hooks.

 ```mermaid